ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](paged.gif)](paged.gif) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](quadrant_tl.gif)](quadrant_tl.gif) [![\[IM Output\]](quadrant_tr.gif)](quadrant_tr.gif) [![\[IM Output\]](quadrant_bl.gif)](quadrant_bl.gif) [![\[IM Output\]](quadrant_br.gif)](quadrant_br.gif)

-Of course if the point you were cropping around missed the actual image, then two or even three of the resulting quadrant images will be the special 'crop missed error' images.
+Of course, if the point you were cropping around missed the actual image, then two or even three of the resulting quadrant images will be the special 'crop missed error' images.

-### Using Negative Offsets, remove bottom or left edge
+### Using Negative Offsets, remove bottom or left edge {#crop_neg_offset}

-Their is no reason that you can not use a negative offset with "`-crop`".
+There is no reason that you can not use a negative offset with "`-crop`".
-In fact at times it can have very definite benefits.
+In fact, at times, it can have very definite benefits.

-For example lets take our paged rose image and progressively crop it with larger negative offsets.
+For example, let's take our paged rose image and progressively crop it with larger negative offsets.
-We will not supply a image size to "`-crop`" argument, so it will default to the images canvas size.
+We will not supply an image size to "`-crop`" argument, so it will default to the image's canvas size.

 ~~~
 convert rose: -shave 12x0 -repage 64x64+9+9  paged.gif